 6. Channel Islands National Park, California

 Sometimes referred to as the “Galapagos of North America,” the Channel Islands serve as critical habitat for a variety of vulnerable and recovering animals, including the island night lizard, the threatened Scripps’s murrelet, the snowy plover, and the park’s distinctive island fox (shown here), found nowhere else in the world.
 It is also home to California’s only breeding colony of brown pelicans, birds that were nearly wiped out by pesticide use in the 1960s and ’70s but that have since recovered and become abundant.
-The nutrient-rich waters and kelp forests surrounding the park nurture a surprising diversity of marine life as well, including sea lions, dolphins, whales, and exotic-looking starfish.
+The nutrient-rich waters and kelp forests surrounding the park nurture a surprising diversity of marine life as well, including sea lions, dolphins, whales, and sea stars.